kmkennedy24/GRAD521_DMPKennedy_2022/index.md

 - Literature reviewed as tabular data.
 - Habitat and abundance data (i.e. tabular data, GIS layers).
+- Backup strategy: downloading Box drive to graduate student's laptop.

 _External hard drive_

 - Transferring VELMA model outputs between devices.
+- Backup strategy: Copies of these outputs exist with ODFW colleagues and will be saved to Box drive by graduate student.

 _GitHub_

 - Graduate student will perform analysis using their personal GitHub.
+- Backup strategy: Download archive and upload to Box drive.

 ## Security
 There is no sensitive information or data which needs extrodinary security measures.

 # 5. Access and Data Sharing

 These data will be made publicly available and are not sensitive with any need for protection or security measures.
 Some datasets will only be available for future use, redistribution, and creating derivatives upon request to current associates of ODFW and OSU.
+Data analyzed, published, and preserved by the graduate student will be available through the OSU data depository, ScholarsArchive@OSU: https://ir.library.oregonstate.edu/.

 # 6. Archiving and Preservation